Images Depict Mature Plants

 Provence Lavender for Sale Online

-Lavender Provence is an evergreen hybrid lavender known for its vibrant shades of purple blooms and gray-green foliage.
-Typically mass planted along herb gardens and rock garden borders or hedges, Lavender has been historically used for its essential oil and medicinal properties.
-This shrub thrives in well-drained and alkaline soil, although it will grow in dry climates.
+Lavender Provence is a hybrid lavender known for its vibrant shades of tall purple blooms and gray-green foliage.
+This perennial subshrub thrives in well-drained and alkaline soil, although it will grow in dry climates.
 Lavender Provence’s subtle green foliage and fragrant purple flowers make an excellent choice for any garden hedge or border.